Havish-10/virtual_pet/README.md

 * All interactions with the pet generate XP that levels up the pet.
 * Pet unlocks different accessories depending on the current level it is.
+* Level 2 Unlocks a Top Hat
+* Level 3 Unlocks a set of glasses

 ## Feeding